It welcomes you into the permaculture community and is an accomplishment.

 Begin to practice in your own life.
 This is the most important step.
 Plant some herbs, even if it’s in a window.
 Get out into wildlands and observe.
 Think about the design methods and how you might use them in your apartment or on your property.
 Walk your community and observe wind, water catchment, plants and trees, seasonal differences.
 Build a garden!

 Start permaculture project gatherings.
 If there are other practitioners or students in your region, organize a “perma-blitz” — a one day gathering at each person’s house to sheet mulch, build swales, build chicken coops, water catchment systems.
 Attend gatherings if someone else is organizing.
+Attend events help by different cultures when welcomed.

 Offer to help with any upcoming classes, courses or workshops related to permaculture, especially if you are drawn to teaching.
 If your lifestyle permits, intern for a summer or period of months at a permaculture site or an organic farm or related non-profit in your region or even abroad.